Colleen Sullivan-Leonard

 Colleen Sullivan-Leonard (born 1959) is an American politician from Alaska.
 A Republican, she represented District 7 in the Alaska House of Representatives.

 Political career

 Sullivan-Leonard served on the Wasilla City Council from 2001 to 2003 and again from 2010 to 2016.

 In 2016, Sullivan-Leonard successfully ran for the Alaska House of Representatives, succeeding Lynn Gattis.
 She defeated Brandon Montano in the 2016 Republican primary and Democrat Sherie Olson in the general election.
-In 2020, facing a contested primary, she declined to run for a third term.
+In 2020, Sullivan-Leonard declined to run for a third term to be closer to home for work and family.
+She presently serves on the Wasilla City Council as of 2022.